nbryleibanez/nbryleibanez/README.md

 Currently a BS in Computer Science student at the University of the Philippines - Mindanao.

-Skills: REACT / DJANGO / JAVASCRIPT / HTML / CSS / PYTHON / FIGMA
+Skills: REACT / DJANGO / JAVASCRIPT / PYTHON / FIGMA

 - 🌱 I’m currently learning React, Typescript, and Redux for Front-end Development.